raspberrypilearning/scratchpc-interactive-book/en/step_3.md

 --- /task ---

 --- task ---
-Take your F-F jumper wires and remove one of the ends by pulling it off using a little force.
+Take your socket-socket jumper wires and remove one of the ends by pulling it off using a little force.
 You do this to expose the internal core of the wire.
 --- /task ---

 --- task ---